Cookies on this website

 After studying undergraduate Mathematics in Lisbon and Paris, she was sponsored by the Gulbenkian PhD program to go to the Rockefeller University in New York City to study olfactory neuroscience with Leslie Vosshall (Neuron 2004Current Biology 2005), Her postgraduate studies in sensory neuroscience were followed by postdoctoral work with Jeffrey Friedman.
 She then investigated how metabolic signals affect brain circuitry underlying sweetener preference and after-taste reward (Nature Neuroscience 2011Molecular Metabolism 2013eLife 2013).
 Her current research interests in sympathetic neurobiology started in her first laboratory at the Gulbenkian Institute four years before moving to Oxford in 2018.

 The first discovery from Domingos laboratory was identifying sympathetic neurons in adipose tissue as crucial players in fat burning and as an efferent arm closing the leptin neuroendocrine loop of negative feedback axis (Cell, 2015).
 Using novel imaging techniques they proved the existence of these neurons, which had previously only been speculated to exist based on indirect evidence.
 Domingos lab demonstrated their role in reducing fat mass by using molecular genetic methods (Cell, 2015Nature Communications, 2017.More recently, they revealed that sympathetic neuron-derived Neuropeptide Y protects against obesity by sustaining the proliferation of thermogenic adipocyte progenitors (Nature, 2024).
 On the translational front, the Domingos lab introduced the concept of "sympathofacilitator" drugs which do not enter the brain nor have the typical cardiovascular or behavioral side effects of centrally acting sympathomimetic drugs (Cell Metabolism, 2020).
 Domingos’ research also ventured into neuroimmunology, identifying novel cell populations interacting with sympathetic nerves.
 They identified sympathetic neuron-associated macrophages (SAMs) (Nature Medicine, 2017), which are crucial in norepinephrine uptake and metabolism.
 They also contributed to unveiling the interactions between sympathetic nerves and stromal-ILC2 units (Nature, 2021) regulating adipose mass.
 Additionally, they identified leptin-sensing perineurial cells that defend thermogenesis through IL33 (Immunity, 2023).
 They have also performed related study investigating the role of these cells in integrating leptin with sympathetic outflow to protect against obesity (BioRxiv, 2024).
 Building on the discovery of SAMs, their exploration of adrenal-resident macrophages led to our discovery of "Big Autofluorescent Lipid-Laden" (BALL) macrophages, which regulate glucocorticoid production, specifically aldosterone (BioRxiv).
 Eliminating BALL macrophages protects against obesity-induced adrenal dysfunction, suggesting the potential for treating obesity-induced hypertension by antibody-mediated neutralization of BALL macrophages.
-Ana Domingos pioneered a new field of research coined Neuroimmunometabolism on which her lab authored reviews (Nature Reviews Endocrinology 2020, Annual Review of Cell and Dev.
-Biol.
-2021, Neuron 2022).. and organized conferences (Keystone Symposium 2022),).
-She organised conferences in metabolism (ECRO’21EMBO’16) and has been a plenary speaker at international conferences and institutional events over 80 times in the last 10 years.
+Ana Domingos has been a plenary speaker at international conferences and institutional events over 100 times in the last 10 years.

-Ana Domingos is a member of the advisory board of Cell Metabolism, a member of the board of reviewing editors of eLife, and the editor-in-chief of the AJP - Endocrinology and Metabolism, published by the American Physiological Society.
-Over the last ten years, her laboratory has been supported by the EMBO installation award (2014), the Human Frontiers Science Program Young Investigator Award (2015), the Howard Hughes Medical Institute – Welcome International Research Scholar Award (2017), the ERC-Consolidator Award (2019), the Pfizer Aspire Obesity Award (2022), BBSRC, NIH-AMP-CMD, and funding from industry (Novo Nordisk).
-She is a recipient of the Carl Ludwig Distinguished Lecture Award given by the Neural Control & Autonomic Regulation (NCAR) Section Of the American Physiological Society (2023).
+Ana Domingos is an EMBO member, a member of the advisory board of Cell Metabolism, a member of the board of reviewing editors of eLife, and the editor-in-chief of the AJP - Endocrinology and Metabolism, published by the American Physiological Society.
+Over the last ten years, her laboratory has been supported by the EMBO installation award (2014), the Human Frontiers Science Program Young Investigator Award (2015), the Howard Hughes Medical Institute – Welcome International Research Scholar Award (2017), the ERC-Consolidator Grant (2019), the Pfizer Aspire Obesity Award (2022), BBSRC, NIH-AMP-CMD, Wellcome Discovery Award (2026), the ERC-Advanced Grant (2026), and funding from industry (Novo Nordisk).
+She is also a recipient of the Royal Society Leverhulme Senior Research Fellowship, Royal Society International Exchange with China, and the Carl Ludwig Distinguished Lecture Award given by the Neural Control & Autonomic Regulation (NCAR) Section Of the American Physiological Society (2023).

 Ana speaks at IMMUNOGLOBAL talks